 Will CSAs only be activated upon an MVO post transition?
 Yes, first MVO processed by ERCOT will generate an 814_22 to the CSA holder.
 Reminder landlords will need to submit MVI for vacant premises as CSAs will not activate or ‘energize’ the premise.

-How will any actual MVIs/MVOs be handled?.
+How will any actual MVIs/MVOs be handled?
+See True MVI and True MVO swimlanes.
 Once the initial transition begins, true MVIs will be initiated by REP despite MMRD.
 MVOs during DREP Assignment will be handled by Lubbock.
 Pending MVIs (whether competitive MVI or DREP MVI), will be cancelled if the customer MVOs prior to MMRD.
 OPEN QUESTIONS: what is a true MVI? any 814_16 with a new legal entity including new construction.
 How will force out situations be handled prior to transition?
 Who cancels the MMRD transaction?
 LP&L?
 Force out situations during the transition period will be managed by LP&L – LP&L will cancel the pending MVI scheduled for the MMRD if an MVI occurs prior to the scheduled MMRD MVI.

 Post-Transition

-Normal solution to stacking logic will apply for all transactions, SWIs/MVIs/MVOs will be accepted
+Normal solution to stacking logic will apply for all transactions Yes, normal market processes will flow, SWIs/MVIs/MVOs will be accepted

 Questions/Scenarios Posed